Student Government Association

 The Cabinet is the executive body of SGA.
 Cabinet members direct the activities of their committee to best benefit the student body.
 The Cabinet is composed of the Committee Chairs, along with the President, Vice President, Secretary, and Comptroller.

-The Senatorial branch is the highest legislative authority in the Student Government Association and has the authority to pass minutes and approve the actions of all standing committees, including allocation of funds.
-It further is the body that discusses and debates changes to SGA policies and approves resolutions to be passed up to various offices in the University.
+Senate is the highest legislative body in the Student Government Association and has the authority to pass minutes and approve the actions of all standing committees, including allocation of funds.
+It works to discuss and debate changes to SGA policies and approves resolutions to be passed up to various offices in the University.
 Senate meetings follow the rules of Parliamentary Procedure and are chaired by the SGA vice president.

 The full-time undergraduate student body elects the Senate.
-Each senator represents one hundred fifty (150) of their fellow students.
-Senators serve on one of six standing committees.
-Each committee is chaired by a senator elected to do so by the full Senate.
-These chairs serve as both members of the Senate and as members of the Cabinet, the executive body of SGA, and direct the activities of their committee to best benefit the student body.
+Each senator represents two hundred (200) of their fellow students.
+Senators serve on one of four standing committees.
+Each committee is chaired by a senator elected by the full Senate.
+These chairs serve as both members of Senate and as members of Cabinet, the executive body of SGA.
 Every committee reports directly to the full Senate.

-Unless otherwise voted upon, the Senate must meet at least once per full week of classes during the academic year.
-Senators are obligated to attend both their committee meetings and Senate meetings, with attendance being monitored and managed by the Ethics and Conduct chair.
-At Senate meetings, pending legislation is discussed and voted on, clubs seeking to be recognized by the SGA are voted for approval, and each member of the Cabinet, including the president, vice president, and all of the committee chairs, has the opportunity to give a report on their committees' actions.
+Senators are obligated to attend both their committee meetings and Senate meetings.
+At Senate meetings, pending legislation is discussed and voted on and administrators are invited to take questions and hear feedback.
+Each member of Cabinet, including the president, vice president, and all of committee chairs, has the opportunity to give a report on their committees' activities.

-Senate meets Thursdays at 6 p.m. in the Student Center Greenhouse.
-Meetings are open to the public.
+Senate meets Thursdays at 6:45 p.m. in the Student Center Greenhouse.
+Meetings are open to the public."